paperkite/pk-appreviews-serverless/README.md

 Add a new stanza to the `apps-google-play.json` or `apps-app-store.json` files depending on which store you want to look in.

+For PK people just commit that change to master and it will be automatically updated by CircleCi.

 ## Running locally

 You'll need to install the `serverless` module from npm, which you can do with a